Turkey: Immigration

 Excluding Syrians under temporary protection, there were 1,570,543 foreign citizens in Turkey in 2023.

-Millions of Kurds fled across the mountains to Turkey and the Kurdish areas of Iran during the Gulf War in 1991.
+Following the suppression of the Kurdish uprising in spring 1991, after the Gulf War ceasefire, hundreds of thousands of Kurds fled toward the Turkish border.
+Turkey largely refused entry, leaving many stranded in the mountains; the UNHCR estimated around 280,000 had crossed into Turkey by April 6, 1991.
+Most returned to Iraq within months after the establishment of a UN-protected safe haven in northern Iraq, with only around 8,000 remaining in Turkey by early 1992.

 Turkey's migrant crisis in the 2010s and early 2020s resulted in the influx of millions of refugees and immigrants.
 Turkey hosts the largest number of refugees in the world as of April 2020.
 The Disaster and Emergency Management Presidency manages the refugee crisis in Turkey.
 Before the start of the Syrian civil war in 2011, the estimated number of Arabs in Turkey varied from 1 million to more than 2 million.

 In November 2020, there were 3.6 million Syrian refugees in Turkey; these included other ethnic groups of Syria, such as Syrian Kurds and Syrian Turkmens.
 As of August 2023, the number of these refugees was estimated to be 3.3 million.
 The number of Syrians had decreased by about 200,000 people since the beginning of the year.
 The government has granted citizenship to 238 thousand Syrians by November 2023.
 As of May 2023, approximately 96,000 Ukrainian refugees of the 2022 Russian invasion of Ukraine have sought refuge in Turkey.
 In 2022, nearly 100,000 Russian citizens migrated to Turkey, becoming the first in the list of foreigners who moved to Turkey, meaning an increase of more than 218% from 2021.